Rionzagal/ESILV-notes/Health Authonomy and Biotech.md

 Another definition, in 1986 at The Ottawa Charter for Health |

 > The fundamental conditions and resources for health are:
+> - peace
+> - shelter
+> - education
+> - food
+> - income
+> - a stable eco-system
+> - sustainable resources
->> peace, shelter, education, food, income, a stable eco-system, sustainable resources, social justice and equity
+> - social justice and equity

 This _definition_ is mainly considering the Biological, individual and social dimensions of the concept